 The next day, my email was buzzing.Â I signed up with a program to monitor restaurant reviews for my restaurant.Â People left reviews complaining about the service being slower than normal.Â They had no idea the restaurant was one server short.Â No one would think of telling them that or why I was gone.Â I have to think, if I want to have any faith in humanity, they would have thought twice about their review had they known.Â It all goes back to the first rule of the restaurant business: never let our problems be the guestsâ€™ problem.

 This morning I checked my email and found another review.Â A guest complained about the food not being as good as on previous visits and about us running out of the vegetable special of the day.Â Last night was a rough night.Â We were all a bit distracted.Â As she was preparing to leave the restaurant after the lunch shift, one of our chefs had a mild stroke.Â She was the one who was supposed to make the vegetable special of the day.Â Quite frankly I wish I could send that reviewer her room number at the hospital she is laying in and let them take it up with her personally.

 Restaurants do have bad nights.
 They are filled with people who have lives filled with triumph and tragedy.
 Real humans with emotions just like yours.
 Quite frankly there are nights when giving you baked orange ginger carrots as an option for your side dish could not matter less to us.
 We refrain from telling you why they aren’t available.
 Instead we apologize and ask you to forgive our mistake.
 It is part of the business.
-In our business we are not allowed to forward our phones or leave a simple email response that says, “I will be out of the restaurant until Monday morning.
-My Great Aunt is in town and I have a game of Scrabble to play.”
+In our business we are not allowed to forward our phones or leave a simple email response that says, we will be out of the restaurant until Monday morning.
+We will also be getting human resource management in restaurants to help improve our business.